Particulate filter respirators (P2/N95 respirators)

 PFR are appropriate for use for respiratory protection as part of the personal protective equipment (PPE) required for airborne precautions applied in healthcare facilities (for both clinical and non-clinical healthcare workers).

-P2/N95 respirators are also appropriate personal protective equipment (PPE) for all health care workers involved in aerosol-generating procedures when a patient is confirmed or suspected of having a disease that may be transmitted via the airborne route.
-Aerosol generating procedures may include (list is not intended to be exhaustive):
+PFR are also appropriate as part of the PPE required for all health care workers involved in aerosol-generating procedures when a patient is confirmed or suspected of having a disease that may be transmitted via the droplet or airborne route (including COVID-19).

-- endotracheal intubation
+- endotracheal intubation and extubation

 - nebulised medication administration

 - high-flow nasal oxygen

 - surgery involving the upper or lower respiratory tract.

 A further list of potentially aerosol-generating procedures can be found in the Queensland Health infection prevention and control guidelines for the management of COVID-19 in healthcare settings